 I did this in my first two weeks here, before I could read the full alphabet I learned how my favourite foods were written so I knew I could easily order them!
 It’s safe to say almost every restaurant in Sofia serves chicken soup, (пилешка супа) shopska salad (Шопска салата) and saute potatoes (картофи соте) so, even if you can only read these you won’t struggle or starve when ordering your lunch!

 I don’t watch a lot of TV, however, from time to time, I do enjoy watching some English TV in Bulgaria.
-You’ll notice that it’s almost impossible to find any English speaking TV channels with the Bulgarian TV packages so you’ll need to get yourself an online subscription.
+You’ll notice that it’s almost impossible to find many English speaking TV channels with the Bulgarian TV packages so you’ll need to get yourself an online subscription to something.
 This way you can still watch all of your favourite programmes from home which is nice if you ever feel homesick.